odpi/egeria-docs/site/docs/features/anchor-management/overview.md

 So for example, if a hierarchy of SchemaElements, or a hierarchy of Comments (all Referenceables) were anchored to an Asset (also a Referenceable), then the LatestChange classification goes on the Asset and records changes to any of these entities.
 This includes changing property values, attaching or detaching entities through relationships as well ans any changes to their classifications.

 Maintaining "LatestChange" on Assets means that it is easier to monitor for changes affecting the Asset and any of its anchored entities.
-However it also means that it must be easy to located the Asset from any of the anchored entities when they change, even though they may not be directly connected.
+However it also means that it must be easy to locate the Asset from any of the anchored entities when they change, even though they may not be directly connected.

 !!! education "Further information"
     - [Generic Handlers](/services/generic-handlers) maintain the Anchors and LatestChange classifications.